vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- =============================== -->
 <!-- =============================== -->
 **Sim2Real AV-Agent Deployment**, *Boston University, College of Engineering*
-- Pioneered new approach to reduce the simulation-reality gap in autonomous driving without latency trade-offs.
-- Applied Neural-Style-Transfer to create texture-independent state-to-action policies for autonomous agents.
+- SIM2REAL is a robotics concept involving training an agent in simulation before deploying in real environments.
+- The project involved pioneering a new domain randomization approach to enable robust SIM2REAL for vehicles.
+- Configured a robotic agent in CARLA and an RC car to collect expert driving data through manual operation, implemented diverse perception-to-control pipelines, and trained the vehicle pipelines using imitation learning.
+- The proposed method produced significant improvements in agent performance: obtained an average decrease of **17%** in Steer-MAE, **11.5%** in Steer-SW-MAE, **11.5%** in Action-MAE.
-- Achieved results surpassing contemporary methods: [A Style Transfer Approach To Appearance Agnostic Agents](https://github.com/vrsreeganesh/StyleTransferApproachToAppearanceAgnosticAgents/blob/main/EC523_ProjectReport_SreeganeshValatharaRajendran.pdf)
+- Succesfully created an agent agnostic to appearance differences, enabling successful and similar performance in both simulation and reality.
+Code and Paper: [*A Style Transfer Approach To Appearance Agnostic Agents*](https://github.com/vrsreeganesh/StyleTransferApproachToAppearanceAgnosticAgents/blob/main/EC523_ProjectReport_SreeganeshValatharaRajendran.pdf)